What Is SMS Marketing – An Expert Guide

-Other industries might fall under country-specific regulations, especially those that are in some way in conflict with the national religion.
-It always makes sense to ask your SMS provider to help you learn what the limitations on your content might be.
+Many other industries might fall under country-specific regulations, especially those that are in some way in conflict with local religions or cultures.
+It always makes sense to ask your SMS provider to help you learn about potential limitations your content could face.

 Limitations on content

-Depending on the national religion and the level of religiousness of the market, as well as how the operators see that type of content, religious content might also be banned.
-General notifications and reminders might be fine, but again, it depends heavily on the specific market.
-A good rule of thumb, though, is that it’s mostly banned.
+Depending on the national religion, religious content might also be banned.
+General notifications and reminders might be fine, but it depends heavily on the market.
+A good rule of thumb is that it’s mostly banned.

-This is quite obvious, even if you are allowed to exercise your freedom of speech, you are not allowed to promote hate and aggression towards others.
-This includes, but is not limited to, antisemitism, racism, marginalisation, sexism, limitation of rights, advocating riots, etc.
+This one's quite obvious: despite the freedom of speech, you are not allowed to promote hate and aggression towards any group.
+This includes antisemitism, racism, marginalisation, sexism, limitation of rights, advocating riots, etc.